dbierer/php-iii-jul-2018/README.md

 * No longer have to install `boot2docker` when installing on Windows or Mac
 * Look here: https://docs.docker.com/machine/install-machine/
 * Try `LinuxForPhp`: https://linuxforphp.net/tutorial

+### Apigility
+* Start Up: `http://apigility/` from the browser in the VM
+* http://localhost:9999/#/7/32: post actual graphic of .htaccess (hard to see)
+* http://localhost:9999/#/7/50: missing one thing to copy: the `php3/src/ModWebApi/PropulsionSystems` directory over into the `apigility/module/FlyingElephantService/Rest`
+  * Look at the next slide to see what the final dir structure should look like
+* http://localhost:9999/#/7/50: missing one file: `php3/src/ModWebApi/Flying Elephant Apigility.postman_collection.json`